 Fiber for Dog Weight Loss:

-Dogs love the taste pumpkin so getting them to eat it should not be a problem.
+Dogs love the taste of pumpkin so getting them to eat it should not be a problem.

 It’s a great solution if you are looking to help your dog lose a few pounds.
-Use pumpkins for weight loss by reducing a portion of their dog food and replace it with the same portion of canned pumpkin.
+Use pumpkins for weight loss by reducing a portion of their dog food and then replacing it with the same portion of canned pumpkin.

 Pumpkin contains nearly three grams of fiber for a single cup serving size.
 Fiber helps to promote a sense of fullness and reduces the physiological urge to consume larger volumes of food.